StatMuse combined its NLP stack with Matthew Berry’s fantasy football predictions

-StatMuse uses conversational AI and a database of sports trivia and statistics to answer your sports history questions on the major virtual assistant platforms, like Alexa, Siri, and Google Assistant.
+StatMuse uses conversational AI and a database of sports trivia and statistics to answer your sports history questions on the major virtual assistant platforms, like Alexa and Google Assistant.
 The answers come through your speaker in the voices of sports bigshots like Peyton Manning and Scott Van Pelt, which is very fun indeed, but the company took a step into predictive territory by adding fantasy football tips and helps to its roster.

 The system that StatMuse built is intriguing for its uncomplicated approach and appealing feature set, and it speaks to how a company can build an engaging AI-powered product without tumbling down an AI rabbit hole.
 StatMuse focused on building the core technology it needed, and then it developed features on top to make the product appealing to its target customers.
 And adding a predictive element to the platform turned out to be fairly simple.